Windows Guides Feed

 In this guide, you’ll learn how to increase the font size in Windows 7.

-To increase the size of on-screen fonts, do the following:
+To increase the size of the text and other items in Windows:

 1. Click the Start button, type font, and click on Make text and other screen items larger or smaller